lgruenewald/martini_daemon/README.md

 # Martini Daemon

-Readme last updated: July 21 2025
+Martini Daemon is a tool facilitating template based chemical reactions in MD simulations with the [Martini force field](https://cgmartini.nl/) and the [OpenMM](https://openmm.org/) MD engine.

 ### Installation

-Pre-requisite: install the right version of OpenMM with support for your GPU
+Pre-requisite: install the right version of OpenMM with support for your GPU and install `git-lfs`.

 1. Clone the repository
 2. (optional) switch to the desired branch, tag or commit